LevelUpMarketers/tta-management-plugin/docs/OperatorTestingGuide.md

 - `/wp-admin/admin.php?page=tta-settings`
 - `/wp-admin/admin.php?page=tta-comms`
 - Verify each template on the **Email & SMS** page.
 Click a row to reveal its inline form, edit the fields, then click **Save Changes** and wait for the spinner to disappear.
 Refresh the page to ensure the updated values persist.
 Each template should operate independently.
+- Confirm that the Email and SMS previews update after editing fields and that the SMS character count turns red when over 160 characters.
 - Ensure lists load without errors and that cache clearing and log viewing actions work.

 ### 4. Checkout and Cart